 CAF Confederation Cup: Kaizer Chiefs Coach Hails Amakhosi Stars, Opens Up on Main Issue

-Kaizer Chiefs stand-in coach, Cedric Kaze has showered praises on his players after their victory over Kabuscorp in the CAF Confederation Cup preliminary round.
+Kaizer Chiefs stand-in coach, Cedric Kaze, has showered praise on his players after their victory over Kabuscorp in the second leg of their CAF Confederation Cup preliminary round on Saturday, September 27, 2025.

-The Premier Soccer League giants were forced into a penalty shootout after their 1-0 victory at FNB Stadium leveled the aggregate score at 1-1 in the first-round preliminary qualifier of the CAF Confederation Cup.
+The Premier Soccer League giants were forced into a penalty shootout after their 1-0 victory at FNB Stadium levelled the aggregate score at 1-1, but won 5-4 on penalties in the first preliminary round qualifier of the CAF Confederation Cup.

-Glody Lilepo found the back of the net but had earlier squandered a golden opportunity, in a match where Amakhosi should have built a comfortable lead by half-time.
-Brandon Petersen was incredible in goal and was crucial to securing Chiefs' place in the next round.
+Glody Lilepo found the back of the net but had earlier squandered a golden opportunity in a match where Amakhosi should have built a comfortable lead by half-time.
+Brandon Petersen, who commented on the team's performance in Nasreddine Nabi's absence, was incredible in goal and was crucial to securing Chiefs' place in the next round.

 Kaze praised his players’ composure under pressure after Kaizer Chiefs were taken to penalties despite creating chances to extend their lead.

-“We pushed hard to score a second after the opener and had several opportunities, but unfortunately we couldn’t convert and had to settle it in a shootout.
-I have to give credit to the boys — they stayed calm under immense pressure, and now everyone is happy.
-We’re through to the second round, which is great for the club and our supporters,” he said.
+“We pushed hard to score a second after the opener and had several opportunities, but unfortunately, we could not convert and had to settle it in a shootout.
+I have to give credit to the boys; they stayed calm under immense pressure, and now everyone is happy.
+We are through to the second round, which is great for the club and our supporters,” he said.

 Chiefs’ ongoing struggle in front of goal continued, with the match marking their eighth consecutive game without scoring more than once.
 However, Kaze believes the situation could improve as new signings are integrated into the squad.